syncopika/myFirstProjects/README.md

 ------------------------
 made with HTML, CSS(bootstrap), jQuery/javascript

-please see the simplegraphingapp folder for the most current and functional version. the one here is just a sketch of some components I needed, mainly the part to calculate the equation input by the user. right now it can handle simple quadratic and cubic functions, and only positive constants and coefficients.
+please see the simplegraphingapp folder for the most current and functional version. the one here is just a sketch of some components I needed, mainly the part to calculate the equation input by the user. right now the most current version can handle simple quadratic and cubic functions, and only positive constants and coefficients.